kununu/data-fixtures/docs/FixtureTypes/doctrine-dbal-connection-fixtures.md

 ## Notes

 - Connection Executor and Connection Purger are transactional.
-- Connection Executor and Connection Purger disable foreign keys checks.
+- Connection Executor and Connection Purger disable foreign keys checks before running and enable them after they run.